 Why is it necessary for me to give my consent?

-The organization or person that provides care to you has entered into an agreement with Minddistrict for e-health services.
+The organisation or person that provides care to you has entered into an agreement with Minddistrict for e-health services.
 In order to comply with national legislation regarding privacy, we need your explicit consent to process your (sensitive) personal data.

 To what am I giving my consent?